thebitanpaul/Midjourney-Prompt-Generator-using-falcon-7b-finetune/README.md

 ## Use Midjouney Prompt Generator

-You can make a copy of this collab notebook to use my Midjourney Prompt Generator: https://drive.google.com/file/d/1gyeQZGuu18LoX3rZKIUBTrDhhXM5TBfZ/view?usp=sharing
+You can make a copy of this collab notebook to use my Midjourney Prompt Generator here: https://drive.google.com/file/d/1gyeQZGuu18LoX3rZKIUBTrDhhXM5TBfZ/view?usp=sharing